-Children will then be ranked on the waiting list according to the chronological order of date of registration.
+Children will then be ranked on the waiting list based on the interval (number of days) between date of birth and date of registration, by gender, after priority students.
 Separate lists are maintained for girls and boys.

 A: No. Priority is only given to siblings, not cousins.
-Details of the priority policy for siblings can be found on the Radford College website on the Enrolments page.
+Details of the priority policy for siblings can be found on the Radford College website on the Admissions Policy page.

 Q13: If I am a former student will my child definitely be offered a place?

-Details of the priority policy for Collegians can be found on the Radford College website on the Enrolments page.
+Details of the priority policy for Collegians can be found on the Radford College website on the Admissions Policy page.